 Bottom line

-Most breast cancer patients, survivors and those at high risk are in a good position to obtain their vitamin C through a tailored breast cancer diet.
-Supplementation with vitamin C is not necessary and treatment with high doses of vitamin C could be counterproductive.
-Vitamin C supplements should not be taken during radiotherapy, chemotherapy or tamoxifen treatment.
+Most breast cancer patients, survivors and those at high risk are in a good position to obtain adequate vitamin C through diet.
+High dose vitamin C supplementation probably should not be used during radiotherapy, chemotherapy or tamoxifen treatment unless safe and effective dosages have been established.

 Sources of information provided in this webpage